 F. SENIOR DISTRICT ATTORNEY INVESTIGATOR IIIB.
-Senior District Attorney Investigator IIIB. is a special designation in the investigative career ladder.
+Senior District Attorney Investigator IIIB.
 This is a highly skilled individual in law enforcement investigations and operations who also assumes functional supervisory responsibilities over subordinate investigators when so designated by the Chief District Attorney Investigator or his designee.
-Subject to annual recommendation of the Executive Office and approval by the Board of Supervisors, t The number of positions may equal up to 37% of the total Sr. District Attorney Investigator IIB class.
+The number of positions may equal up to 37% of the total Sr. District Attorney Investigator IIB class.